boogah/plu-redux/README.md

 Sadly, no. PLU Redux only works with plugins that are available in the WordPress Plugin Directory.

 ## Changelog

+### 2.2.2

+* Making an attempt to meet WP Plugin Directory requirements.
+* Added some documentation around the site health check to the README.

 ### 2.2.1